Suspend, stop, or reset Compute Engine instances

 • The application state of the instance

-The storing operation might take some time to complete, depending on the amount of data to store.
-After Compute Engine has completed storing data, the instance state transitions to SUSPENDED within a few seconds, and the suspend operation completes.
-All resources attached to the instance, like Hyperdisk volumes and static IP addresses, remain attached to the instance, and you continue to incur charges for them.
+2. After Compute Engine has completed storing the data, the instance state transitions to SUSPENDED within a few seconds, and the suspend operation completes.
+All resources attached to the instance, like disks and static IP addresses, remain attached to the instance.
 However, any ephemeral IP addresses are released unless you promote them to a static IP address.

-Resetting an instance doesn't change any instance properties.
+The reset operation doesn't change any instance properties.
 The instance retains its ephemeral IPs, static external IPs, attached disks, machine type, and Local SSD disks (if any).

 Comparison table